-Led by: Giuseppe Parigi, Deputy Director General for Human Resources, Communications and Information; Paola Ansuini, Senior Director in the Directorate General for Consumer Protection and Financial Education (in charge of communications on consumer protection and financial education)
+Led by: Angela Barbaro, Head of the Communications Directorate; Paola Ansuini, Principal Director in the Directorate General for Consumer Protection and Financial Education (in charge of communications on consumer protection and financial education)

 Given the complex environment in which we perform multiple functions to the benefit of society, we plan to enhance communication with the public and with our various stakeholders.
 Our goal is to inform them in a clear and simple way about the many tasks that we perform, the services we provide and how they benefit people, as well as to raise the public's and firms' levels of awareness and financial literacy.